Skip to content

 bai qifeng

 Most of the population of Heqing belongs to the Bai ethnic minority, one of the several ethnic groups in Yunnan.
 Visiting this small town is a good opportunity to learn more about them and to see the differences between the Bai and the Han (the largest ethnic group in China).
-Here are other things you can do in this town and the surrounding area.
+You can do other things in this town and the surrounding area.

 Heqing Qifeng (奇峰) pear flower festival